birdy-/clement.danjou.io/source/_posts/how-to-scale-react-applications.md

 A good start
 ============
 Often, it's easier to get a boilerplate via yeoman or a random git repository.
-Except the classical issue of the 453 useless dependencies, it will make you work with the "todo-list directory structure".
+Except for the classical issue of the 453 useless dependencies, it will make you work with the "todo-list directory structure".

 ```
 src